nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 ### Address

-The `address` element exists in many of the FHIR resources used in the GP Connect API.
-Where an address element is present in a FHIR resource the following population guidance SHALL be followed:
+The `Address` data type is used in many of the FHIR resources across the GP Connect API.
+Where an element using the `Address` data type is present in a FHIR resource the following population guidance SHALL be followed:

-* The address SHALL be populated using the elements:
+- The address SHALL be populated using the elements:
-  * line
-  * city
-  * district
-  * postalCode
-  * country
+  - `line`
+  - `city`
+  - `district`
+  - `postalCode`
+  - `country`

-  The `text` element SHOULD not be populated within the address.
+- The `text` element SHOULD not be populated within the address.

+- `use` SHALL be populated for patient addresses

+### ContactPoint

+The `ContactPoint` data type is used in many of the FHIR resources across the GP Connect API.
+Where an element using the `ContactPoint` data type is present in a FHIR resource the following population guidance SHALL be followed:

+- The telecom detail (telephone number, email address etc) SHALL be populated using the element:
+	- `value`

+- `system` SHALL be populated in all circumstances

+- `use` SHALL be populated for patient or patient contact telecom details